jhucsf/fall2022/resources.md

 For the programming assignments, you will need to use a recent x86-64 (64 bit) version of Linux.

-**Important**: the code you submit is required to run correctly on Ubuntu 18.04, since that is the version of Linux that [Gradescope](https://www.gradescope.com/) uses.
+**Important**: the code you submit is required to run correctly on Ubuntu 20.04, since that is the version of Linux that we use in [Gradescope](https://www.gradescope.com/) autograders.
+We have found that recent versions of mainstream Linux distributions, such as [Fedora](https://getfedora.org/) (which is the OS used on the ugrad machines), have few if any behavioral differences compared to Ubuntu 20.04, so any recent version of Linux (on an x86-64 system) should be fine.

 Here are some options for getting your development environment set up.

-You can install [Ubuntu 18.04](https://releases.ubuntu.com/18.04.5/) directly on your computer.
+You can install [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) directly on your computer.
 This is a good option if you are comfortable installing operating systems from installation media.
-[Ubuntu 20.04](https://releases.ubuntu.com/20.04/) should also be fine.

 On Windows 10, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL).
-Once WSL is enabled, you can install Ubuntu 18.04 from the Microsoft Store.
+Once WSL is enabled, you can install Ubuntu 20.04 from the Microsoft Store.
 Make sure that you install the [tools](#tools) listed below.
 Using WSL is an excellent option if you are comfortable doing your development work inside a terminal session.

-On MacOS and Windows, you can use virtual machine software such as [VirtualBox](https://www.virtualbox.org/) to run Ubuntu 18.04 as a guest OS.
-If you do a web search for "ubuntu 18.04 image for virtualbox" you will find pre-made OS images that you can download.
+On MacOS and Windows, you can use virtual machine software such as [VirtualBox](https://www.virtualbox.org/) to run Ubuntu 20.04 as a guest OS.
+If you do a web search for "ubuntu 20.04 image for virtualbox" you will find pre-made OS images that you can download.
 (I can't directly vouch for any of these, so be careful.)
 You will likely need to enable hardware virtualization support in your computer's BIOS to allow VirtualBox to run correctly.
 We recommend dedicating a significant amount of RAM